phetsims/phet-info/doc/phet-software-design-patterns.md

 #### [Multilink](https://github.com/phetsims/axon/blob/master/js/Multilink.js)
   Multilink is a convenience class that is used to observe multiple Properties with the same observer functionality.
 Similar to DerivedProperty, it has its "dependencies" of Properties, and when any dependency's value changes, the observer is invoked with the values of the dependencies in corresponding order.
 However, it is *not* a subclass of Property and doesn't conform to the Property API.

-  Note that Multilinks are not created through its native constructor.
-Rather, they are created through static creator methods of Property (`Property.multilink` and `Property.unmultilink`).

   ##### Other Notes
    - In some use cases of `Multilink` and `DerivedProperty`, the observer needs to know which Property caused the notification.
 One solution is to add independent listeners to each dependency and turn the DerivedProperty into a Property that is modified by each listener.
 Please reference https://github.com/phetsims/axon/issues/259.